01 of 03

 Continue to 3 of 3 below.

 - Shut off the water supply valves to the faucet.
-If you cannot locate your shut off, you’ll have to turn off the supply for the entire house.
-Once the supply valves are closed you should also relieve any remaining pressure by opening the faucet and letting any water drain into the sink basin.
-That way there will be less mess when the faucet is actually disconnected.
+If you cannot locate the values, you’ll have to turn off the supply for the entire house.
+Once the supply valves are closed, you should also relieve any remaining pressure by opening the faucet and letting any water drain into the sink basin.
+That way, there will be less mess when the faucet is actually disconnected.

 - Disconnect the water supply line connection from the end of the faucet pipe at each supply... connection by using an adjustable wrench or a basin wrench.
 Have a bucket handy to catch any spilling water.
 If the water continues to leak after the faucet is removed, then the supply line has not been fully turned off.

-- To remove the old faucet you need to unscrew the large mounting nuts / washers found under the sink which fasten the faucet to the sink.
+- To remove the old faucet you need to unscrew the large mounting nuts/washers found under the sink, which fastens the faucet to the sink.
 Once the nuts are removed, simply lift the old faucet out of the sink.